 So this is how I spent most of my Saturday:

-- Getting an updated credit report to make sure there was no suspicious activity
+- Getting an updated credit report to make sure there was no suspicious activity or an unexpected Credit Reference listed on the history

 - Purchasing a monitoring system so I will be notified if anyone tries to open a line of credit in my name